 Conclusion

-The cost of a website in 2026 depends heavily on your individual requirements.
+The cost of a website in 2026 depends heavily on your individual requirements — but for most businesses the picture is encouragingly clear: the large majority of projects land between 1,000 and 10,000 Euros.
+It is only added complexity — custom interfaces, system integrations and dedicated cloud infrastructure — that pushes a budget toward 30,000 Euros, while genuinely complex platforms can reach up to 100,000 Euros.
 More important than the lowest price is the best value for money.
 Invest in quality, performance and a solid technical foundation — it pays off in the long run.
 And don't hesitate to obtain and compare multiple quotes.